 (1) Condition A – New and unused Material in sound and serviceable condition will be valued at 100% of the price determined in Section IV.2.A (Pricing), plus freight and taxes as provided in Sections IV.2.B (Freight) and IV.2.C (Taxes).
 All refurbishing costs required to repair damages will be borne by the divesting property.

+This provision applies to valuation of new and unused Material transferred to or from the Joint Account.
+Even if the Material was not used, it may have changed in value if a long time has elapsed, or markets are volatile.
+Repricing it ensures the Joint Account shares in any gain or loss, rather than the Operator enjoying all the gain or bearing the entire loss.
 Unused Material can sometimes need repairs due to damage incurred in handling, or deterioration from weather.

 (2) Condition B – Used Material in sound and serviceable condition and suitable for reuse without reconditioning will be valued by multiplying the price determined in Section IV.2.A (Pricing) by 75%, plus freight and taxes as provided in Sections IV.2.B (Freight), and IV.2.C (Taxes).
 Notwithstanding the foregoing, Material that was charged to the Joint Account as used Material and placed in service for Joint Operations, will be credited at the price determined in Section IV.2.A (Pricing) multiplied by 65%, plus freight and taxes as provided in Sections IV.2.B (Freight) and IV.2.C (Taxes).